PipedreamHQ/pipedream/docs/docs/api/rest/workflows/README.md

   }
 }
 ```
-Our payload now instructs Pipedream to set up the `send-message` step in our workflow with our connected Slack account and specific `channelId` and `message` parameters.
+Our payload now instructs Pipedream to set up the `send_message` step in our workflow with our connected Slack account and specific `channelId` and `message` parameters.

 ### Step 4 - Define settings (optional)